fstromback/mymake/README.md

 Check out the latest version of mymake using the git client you are using.
 Then re-compile mymake, either using `compile.bat`, or by using mymake: `mm release -f`.
-If you are using mymake, remember that the resulting binary is in the bin-directory.
+If you are using mymake, remember that the resulting binary is in the release-directory.

 ## Usage